steffrahaim/lumen-marketing/wp-content/plugins/foobox-image-lightbox/readme.txt

 2. Phone example

 == Changelog ==

+= 2.5.1 =
+* Dropped support for IE7 and IE8 (removing CSS validation errors)
+* Updated to latest client JS & CSS fixing a few bugs

+= 2.5.0 =
+* Added new setting to exclude FooBox assets by default
+* Added metabox on all public post types to include/exclude FooBox assets
+* Major version bump to avoid confusion with FooBox PRO 2.4.0.0

+= 1.2.34 =
+* Fix : lightbox was not working with FooGallery paging
+* Updated to latest client CSS
+* Updated to latest Freemius SDK 1.2.1.10
+* Removed FooGallery admin notices

 = 1.2.27 =
 * Fix : default caption state was disabled when no settings were saved.